jakob-manning/ReminderApp/README.md

 ###Mongoose Data Schemas
 Schemas are enforced by Mongoose

+###Model View Controller with EJS "Views"
+Views are provided via the EJS templating engine

 ###External Photo API
 Profile photos are automatically generated using the randomuser.me api.

+###Hosting with Heroku
+Updates are pushed live to Heroku

 ###Robust Error Handling
 All errors are handled in try/catch blocks with fallbacks.